 The principal research facilities available include the experimental mechanics in the department and elsewhere on campus.
-Departmental facilities include the constitutive modeling laboratory, and the materials laboratory.
-The facility for testing of solids (geomaterials, concrete, composites, ceramics, space materials, etc.) include some of the most up-todate and unique equipment.
-Excellent computer facilities are available including a computer laboratory.
-A list of available equipment is given below.
+Departmental facilities include the nondestructive evaluation laboratory and the materials laboratory.
+The facility for testing of solids (geomaterials, concrete, composites, ceramics, space materials, etc.) include some of the most up-to-date and unique equipment for ultrasonic and electromagnetic wave based nondestructive characterization of materials, 3-D concrete printer, Raman spectrometer etc. A list of available equipment is given below.